 - Teaching and research: support for those who use our collections (e.g., providing travel grants for visiting scholars), and to create and maintain facilities that help teachers and researchers use the collections more easily, comfortably and effectively.

-Your gift supports research across the disciplines at KU and beyond, and may qualify you to join the Vosper Society at KU Libraries.
+Your gift supports research across the disciplines at KU and beyond, and may qualify you to join the Vosper Society for Friends of KU Libraries.